US port strike: GM, Walmart, LG top importers at impacted ports

 PROLONGED PORT STRIKE COULD SHAKE UP THE OIL AND GAS INDUSTRY, EXPERTS SAY

-George told FOX Business, "Further complicating this is that there's no guarantee that if a ship is redirected and spends 15 days going to the West Coast, that it will be allowed to unload at LA and Long Beach, because the equivalent union on the West Coast historically has honored picket lines enforced by the ILA on the East Coast."
+George told FOX Business, "Further complicating this is that there's no guarantee that if a ship is redirected and spends 15 days going to the West Coast, that it will be allowed to unload at L.A. and Long Beach, because the equivalent union on the West Coast historically has honored picket lines enforced by the ILA on the East Coast."

-An analysis by JPMorgan estimated the daily cost of a port strike by East and Gulf Coast port workers to the U.S. economy between will be $3.8 billion and $4.5 billion per day as operations slow.
+An analysis by JPMorgan estimated the daily cost of a port strike by East and Gulf Coast port workers to the U.S. economy will be between $3.8 billion and $4.5 billion per day as operations slow.

 However, Anderson Economic Group (AEG), which specializes in economic impact estimates, expects the total cost of the strike to be much lower, at $2.1 billion for the first week.